-If an employee requests leave intermittently (a few days or hours at a time) or on a reduced leave schedule to care for an immediate family member with a serious health condition{"serious health condition"}, the employee must provide medical certification that such leave is medically necessary.
+If an employee requests leave intermittently (a few days or hours at a time) or on a reduced leave schedule to care for an immediate family member with a serious health condition, the employee must provide medical certification that such leave is medically necessary.
 "Medically necessary" means there must be a medical need for the leave and that the leave can best be accomplished through an intermittent or reduced leave schedule.

-Section 11.17.811.8.9 Employee Notice of Leave
+Section 11.8.9 Employee Notice of Leave

 Although the City recognizes that emergencies arise which may require employees to request immediate leave, employees are required to give as much notice as possible of their need for leave.
 If leave is foreseeable, at least 30 days' notice is required.
 In addition, if an employee knows that he/she will need leave in the future, but does not know the exact date(s) (e.g. for the birth of a child or to take care of a newborn), the employee shall inform his/her supervisor as soon as possible that such leave will be needed.
 Such notice may be orally given.
 For foreseeable leave due to a qualifying exigency, an employee must provide verbal or written notice of the need for leave as soon as practicable, regardless of how far in advance such leave is foreseeable.
-If the City determines that an employee failed to provide timely notice of a foreseeable leave, absent an emergency need's notice is inadequate or the employee knew about the requested leave in advance of the request, the City may delay the start granting of the leave until it-the City_can, in its discretion, adequately cover the position with a substitute.
+If the City determines that an employee failed to provide timely notice of a foreseeable leave, absent an emergency need, the City may delay the start of the leave until the City can, in its discretion, adequately cover the position with a substitute.

-Section 11.17.911.8.10 Reinstatement Upon Return From Leave
+Section 11.8.10 Reinstatement Upon Return From Leave